 Individuals can submit reviews three ways and each method is monitored differently.
 Reviews received over the telephone are verified by a group of screeners.

 Those received online are checked for relevant content in order to eliminate spam.
 Reviews received by mail typically originate from Healthy Hearing postcards the patient picks up at the clinic.
+These are then entered by hand by a member of the Healthy Hearing team.

 According to a recent survey conducted by the National Research Corporation, one in two Americans use online sources to research healthcare providers.
 These reviews provide unbiased opinions from like-minded individuals about the services and medical treatment they received.